andrewyli/frustals/README.md

 frustals
 ========

-A library for fractals made by iteration in Rust
+A library for fractals made by iteration in Rust.